 Retirees under the age of 65 who want to continue coverage under the university's benefit plan as they retire from the university are able to do so.
 Pre-65 retirees can continue to participate in their university benefit plan until they reach the age of 65.
 Retirees under 65 are also eligible to participate in the Get Healthy Now program and receive discounted medical plan rates.
 Please visit our Retiree Medical Plan Rates webpage to view plan option and rates.

 Note: After your last paycheck from the university, you will begin receiving billing statements for your premiums at the retiree health rates directly from Optum.
-Optum will bill for health, dental, vision and life insurance premiums.
+Optum will bill for health and retiree life insurance premiums.
+A separate billing statement will be issued by Delta Dental of Kentucky for retirees who enroll in dental and vision effective January 1, 2023, and forward.

 You will be responsible to pay these premiums to Optum going forward to maintain your benefits coverage.
 Failure to pay these premiums will result in loss of coverage and you will lose the ability to re-enroll during future open enrollment periods.
 To avoid missing payments, we recommend the auto payment (ACH) option with Optum.
 To set up ACH, complete the Optum ACH form or call Optum Financial Direct Bill Customer Service at 1-855-687-2021.

-If you have questions about your retirement health benefits, contact Carol Zehnder.
+If you have questions about your retirement health benefits, contact firstname.lastname@example.org.

-If you have questions about your Get Healthy Now incentive, contact Tamara Iacono.
+If you have questions about your Get Healthy Now incentive, contact email@example.com.

 Post 65 Retirees